 - Set Up Action and Intonation – Next, you need to adjust the action and intonation of your bass.
 Low action will help you to play smoother and cleaner.
 And without a good intonation, your notes won’t sound in tune.
 Always adjust intonation and action before recording.

 - Master Your Part – A very important step is to practice your part and master it.
 Never start recording unprepared.
 You have to know your part very well to play and record it perfectly.

-- Prepare Recording Environment – And the last thing to do before the bass recording session is to prepare for it.
+- Prepare Recording Environment – The last thing to do before the bass recording session is to prepare for it.
 Open the project in DAW, connect the bass and audio interface, create a bass track, and test the volume.

 After you do all the things mentioned above, you are ready to start recording bass guitar.

 How To Record Bass Guitar With Amps

 First, let’s learn how to record a bass guitar with a real bass amplifier.
 The approach can be different when you record with a real amp.
 So, it’s important to explain it separately.